KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 * How much will customer support cost?

 ### Example Business Model
-* What's App inspired: Free for a year, then $.99
+* What's App inspired: Free for a year, then $.99 (built for many devices)
+* Price varies based on device used (iPhone users tend to spend more)

 ## Funding
 Capital required